Best Sony headphones Android Central 2021

 - Soundstage is narrow

-Neckbuds are great for those who are looking for earbuds that you don't have to worry about losing because they'll sit comfortably around your neck all day.
-Enter the WI-C400, the best neckbuds that Sony makes.
+Neckbuds are great for those who want earbuds that you don't have to worry about losing because they'll sit comfortably around your neck all day.
+Enter the WI-C400, the best neckbuds Sony makes.

-First and foremost: comfort.
-The WI-C400 are super comfortable thanks to their lightweight design.
-They also come with several ear tip sizes in the box which will help tremendously with the fit.
-Another great feature of the WI-C400 is its battery life, netting up to 20 hours of battery life on a single charge.
-While battery life is great they, unfortunately, use the aging Micro-USB connector for charging.
+The WI-C400 are super comfortable, thanks to their lightweight design.
+They also come with several ear tip sizes in the box, which will help tremendously with the fit.
+Another great feature is their battery life, netting up to 20 hours on a single charge.
+While battery life is great, they, unfortunately, use the aging Micro-USB connector for charging.

 When it comes to sound quality, the WI-C400 are decent.
-Bass response is underemphasized and essentially non-existent, while the mid-range has an odd V-shaped going from low-mids to upper-mids and the treble is boosted a substantial amount which gives it a slightly piercing and sharp sound.
+However, Bass response is underemphasized and essentially non-existent.
+The midrange is a bit bizarre and can sound unnatural.
+The treble is boosted a substantial amount which gives it a slightly piercing and sharp sound.
 However, the WI-C400 are excellent for phone calls as their microphones are above-average and can block out a decent amount of background noise without making your voice sound robotic.

 - Super comfortable and light